mcQA-suite/mcQA/.github/CONTRIBUTING.md

 ### Trouble setting up your environment ?

-You can use this [docker](https://hub.docker.com/r/tayciryahmed/nlp) image or use [Google Colab](https://colab.research.google.com/).
-Check out this [example](https://colab.research.google.com/drive/12SLtasLSeFdTTaXL_T31FvYfl73mEPmf) for starters.
+You can use this [docker](https://hub.docker.com/r/tayciryahmed/nlp) image or use [Google Colab](https://colab.research.google.com/). <br> Check out this [example](https://colab.research.google.com/drive/12SLtasLSeFdTTaXL_T31FvYfl73mEPmf) for starters.